McLaren 720S coupe review

 - Supercar running costs

 After McLaren’s first road car, the legendary F1 was launched in the 1990s, legions of supercar enthusiasts have been longing to see a true follow-up.
-While the McLaren MP4-12C and subsequent 650S marked a welcome return for the Woking-based firm and the McLaren 540C and 570S Sports Series cars are well capable of giving a Porsche 911 a bloody nose, the world has been waiting with bated breath for the next Ferrari-rivalling Super Series model to arrive.
+The MP4-12C and subsequent 650S marked a welcome resurgence for the Woking-based firm, the arrival of the McLaren 720S introduced a new generation of Super Series models that were even more potent than their predecessors.

-The 720S was the first of 2017’s new generation to arrive, sitting above the Sports Series and taking on such cars as the Ferrari 488 GTB while undercutting the Lamborghini Aventador LP700 by almost £50,000.
-While bargain supercars are few and far between, the 720S seems eminently good value, particularly when you take its 710bhp twin-turbocharged engine and advanced composite construction into account.
+The 720S rivals such supercar luminaries as the Ferrari 488 GTB while undercutting the Lamborghini Aventador LP700 by almost £50,000.
+While bargain supercars are few and far between, the McLaren 720S seems eminently good value, particularly when you take its 710bhp twin-turbocharged V8 engine, advanced composite construction into account.

-There’s a beautifully sculpted body of alloy and carbon fibre, shorn of the fussy air intakes of the 650S and given unmistakeable dihedral doors.
-These add both drama and practicality, allowing easy access to a lavish, technically advanced interior crafted from the finest materials.
-This is dominated by a simple, motorsport-influenced instrument pod that transforms from to a busier, more informative display when you’re on the open road.
+There’s a beautifully sculpted body constructed from alloy and carbon fibre, shorn of the fussy air intakes of the 650S and given unmistakeable dihedral doors.
+These give the 720S both drama and practicality, allowing easy access to the luxury, driver-focused interior that features advanced technology and the finest materials.
+The dashboard is dominated by a simple, motorsport-influenced switchable digital dial cluster.
+This is essentially a dual display, that can alternate between a regular full-screen set-up for road use, or folded down to reveal a smaller screen displaying all of the essential information required when driving on a circuit.

-And this will be something you’ll want to do time and time again, because the McLaren 720S is one of the most exhilarating road cars ever made.
-Its 212mph top speed and 2.8-second 0-62mph time are only a small part of the story – there’s far more power available than you’ll ever truly exploit on normal roads.
+On the road, the 720S is as exhilarating to drive as you’d expect, and despite it being a low-slung supercar, driving it on slower roads is fairly straightforward.
+However, when you begin to exploit the immense power of the V8 engine, its 212mph top speed and 2.8-second 0-62mph time are only a small part of the story – there’s far more power available than you’ll ever truly exploit on normal roads.
 If you take it on a circuit and engage ‘track mode’, though, you and the McLaren can join forces to form an unbeatable trackday team – or at least that’s the way it feels.

 Incredibly, the 720S is almost as the superlative P1 hypercar on a tight, twisty track.
 The P1 was a limited run, £866,000 hypercar.
 The 720S costs less than a quarter of that.

-The McLaren 720S is one of the most responsive, alert, poised and powerful cars ever sold, yet it transforms into a quiet, smooth long-distance cruiser when you ease off.
-There’s a panoramic view of the road thanks to elegantly slim windscreen pillars and noise levels are remarkably low and soothing – unless you’re in the mood for fun.
+The McLaren 720S is one of the most responsive, alert, poised and powerful cars ever sold, yet it transforms into a hushed, smooth long-distance cruiser when you ease off.
+There’s a panoramic view of the road thanks to elegantly slim windscreen pillars, so visibility from the driver’s seat is excellent, and noise levels are remarkably low and soothing – unless you’re in the mood for fun.

 While far from alone in its price bracket – there are several other machines with designs on the ‘ultimate supercar’ title – fans of this great British name will be relieved to know that the McLaren 720S really is a force to be reckoned with.